 FINA Water Polo World League

-Since 2002, the world’s best water polo national teams meet in an annual season format and compete against one another in the sport’s first international league.
+Since 2002, the world’s best water polo national teams meet each year and compete against one another in the sport’s first global league.

 Super Final 2011 (Men): Serbia and Croatia on top of groups

 FLORENCE, Italy (June 23) - Without some of its big guns (Zlokovic, Ivovic, Paskovic and Nikola Janovic, injured during his first match here), Montenegro could resolve a tight match - which ended in a low score tie after the regular time (4-4) - only after the penalty shootouts.
 Radovic, Mladan Janovic, Danilovic and Petrovic converted for Montenegro; for Australia only Howden managed to convert his penalty while Miller and Maitland missed their own.
 The most notable individual prowess was the goal scored at 2:20 in the 3rd quarter by Australia’s centre-forward Baird.